-RUSS is developing a School of Community-led Housing to offer individuals, community groups and housing professionals the chance to learn from RUSS’s five years of experience and gain information about how to set up a community-led housing project.
-The School will offer one-day or two evenings workshops which will be interactive, with exercises designed to stimulate discussion around the issues of community-led housing.
+RUSS is developing a School of Community-led Housing offering individuals, community groups and housing professionals the chance to learn from RUSS’s five years of experience and gain information about how to set up a community-led housing project.
+The School offers one-day or two evenings workshops which are interactive, with exercises designed to stimulate discussion around the issues of community-led housing.

 RUSS doesn’t have all the answers but it has found creative and robust ways to gain access to land on which to build, and is keen to share its learning and inspire others.
 The workshops also are a great opportunity to meet others interested in joining or forming community housing groups.